-Google announces new smart speakers: the Max and the Mini
+Google's unveils new Pixel phones, speakers, futuristic headphones

 Google Home Mini

-The first product unveiled on Wednesday was a tiny-sized version of its Google Home speaker.
-Called the Google Home Mini -- which Google (GOOG) said is smaller than a donut -- is a rounded disk covered in the hottest new technology material: fabric.
+There's now a tiny-sized version of the Google Home speaker.
+Called the Google Home Mini -- which Google (GOOG) said is smaller than a donut -- it is a rounded disk covered in the hottest new technology material: fabric.
 It has the same powers as the full-sized Google Home, like voice recognition and the usual smart home and calling powers.
-There are four LED lights on top and it plugs into the wall.
+There are four LED lights on top, and it plugs into the wall.

 The device, which comes in grey, dark grey and coral, will cost $49 and be available October 19.
+It's Google's answer to Amazon's Echo Dot.

 Google Home Max

 Google is also releasing a direct competitor to Apple's forthcoming HomePod.
-The Google Home Max ($399) is a higher-end speaker with its built-in Google Assistant technology.
+The Google Home Max ($399) is a higher-end speaker with the company's built-in Google Assistant technology.
 The device, available in light or dark grey, includes a feature called Smart Sound, which allows you to adjust the audio based on the surrounding environment.
 Two Max speakers will play music in stereo.

 The device will launch in December and include a free 12-month subscription to YouTube Red, the video service's subscription option.